-- 1. With a horizontal line, pressure connections at the pipe should be at the side of the line.
+- NOTE - 1.
+With a horizontal line, pressure connections at the pipe should be at the side of the line.
 However, with gas flow without a seal liquid, connections should be at top of line. - 2.
 With a vertical line, flow should be upwards. - 3.
 For liquid or steam flow, the transmitter should be mounted lower than the pressure connections at the pipe. - 4.
 For gas flow without a seal liquid, the transmitter should be mounted above the pressure connections at the pipe; for gas flow with a seal liquid, the transmitter should be mounted below the pressure connections. - 5.
-The use of snubbers in installations prone to high levels of fluid pulsations is recommended.
+It is recommended that you use snubbers in installations prone to high levels of fluid pulsations.